Lunchtime52/Vue-Template-Project/README.md

 - **Vue.js 3:** Built with the latest version of Vue.js.
 - **Vue Router:** Pre-configured for client-side routing and navigation.
 - **UI Library:** Pre-configured with Bootstrap 5.
-- **Styling:** Ready to use with Bootstrap 5 for creating responsive and stylish user interfaces.
+- **BootstrapVueNext:** Seamless integration with Bootstrap 5 using BootstrapVueNext components.
-- **State Management:** Ready for state management with Pinia.
+- **Styling:** Ready to use with Bootstrap 5 and BootstrapVueNext for creating responsive and stylish user interfaces.
 - **Linting:** ESLint and Prettier for consistent code style.
 - **Testing**: Vitest is configured for unit and component testing.
 - **Development Server:** Hot Module Replacement (HMR) for a seamless development experience.